 A magical place to stay – this sprawling Victorian mansion is steeped in history and perched above its own three tier arboretum that’s managed by the National Trust.
 Its labyrinthine corridors and ornate grandeur captivate most guests.

 YHA Langdale’s enviable location is unmatched, with stunning views of the Langdale Pikes, Loughrigg Fell and rolling views all the way down to Lake Windermere and Bowness.
-This is a Youth Hostel from which the central fells can be explored and enjoyed immediately upon stepping out through the front door.
+This is a hostel from which the central fells can be explored and enjoyed immediately upon stepping out through the front door.

 Why guests love YHA Langdale